Topographic-Robot/Project-STAR-Documentation/contributing/code_style/project_structure.rst

 Project Structure
 =================

-In this project, each module should reside in its own directory, containing both source and header files in dedicated subfolders.
+In this project, each module should reside in its own directory, containing source files and a separate `include/` folder for header files.
 The build system will be managed using **CMake** with `CMakeLists.txt` files for defining how each module is built.
 This structure makes the project modular, scalable, and easy to maintain.

 General Guidelines for Project Structure
 ----------------------------------------

-- **Module-Based Structure**: Each module should have its own directory.
-Inside each module, there should be a separate directory for source files (`src/`) and a directory for header files (`include/`).
+- **Module-Based Structure**: Each module should have its own directory with source files and a dedicated `include/` folder for header files.

 - **CMake for Build Management**: The project should use **CMake** for the build process, with each module having its own `CMakeLists.txt` file to manage its build instructions.